jonasgwt/ChargeEV/README.md

 ### Current competition
 * We have not identified an app that implements the same ideas as ours.
 * There are apps that allow the locating of chargers in general, we are aware of such apps.
-We have allowed for the non ChargeEV chargers to be shown as well as this will attract more users to the app
+We have allowed for the non-ChargeEV chargers to be shown as well as this will attract more users to the app

 ### Plans
 * One drawback is that our app requires sign-ups which could hold back potential users
-- A way is to create a mode which allows for non signed up users to use the app, however CRM methods will have to be thought off to encourage them to sign up
+- A way is to create a mode which allows for non-signed up users to use the app, however CRM methods will have to be thought off to encourage them to sign up
 * We have an advantage without many competitors, this also means the market share is likely to be small.
-There will have to be greater drive to increase potential market.
+There will have to be a greater drive to increase the potential market.

 <p align="right">(<a href="#top">back to top</a>)</p>